Skip to main content

 2 mentions Positive Neutral Negative

-• “Heartbreaking attempt at Suzerain on the moon.”
+• “Heartbreaking attempt at suzerain on the moon.”

-• “For one, Sam remains in the story as a potential love interest, but the player does not develop any emotional attachment to her because they did not see how the main character helped her.”
+• “For one, Sam remains in the story as a potential love interest, but the player does not have any emotional attachment to her because they did not see how the main character helped her.”

 • stability